Class Formats for Fall 2021

-Vol State will offer four class formats for Fall 2020 and Spring 2021.
+Vol State will offer four class formats:

 Online – Fully online classes within eLearn, as we have usually done them.
 These are labeled Online: Asynchronous, meaning you can log in and receive instruction and do your work at any time.
 Asynchronous means there are no assigned class times, but there will be assignment due dates each week.